 Most problems can be solved once we know what causes that particular problem.
-A disease such as scurvy claimed the lives of thousands of seamen during long sea voyages.
-The disease was cured fairly quickly once the cause was discovered, viz. a vitamin C deficiency.
+For example, a disease such as scurvy claimed the lives of thousands of seamen during long sea voyages.
+However, the disease was cured fairly quickly once the cause was discovered: a vitamin C deficiency.
 A viable point of departure would therefore be to ask the question, what causes dyslexia?

-Although some causes of dyslexia have a genetic origin, and environmental factors play an important role, cognition mediates brain-behavior relationships and therefore offers a sufficient level of explanation for the development of principled interventions.
+Although some causes of dyslexia have a genetic origin and environmental factors play an important role, cognition mediates brain-behavior relationships.
+It, therefore, offers a sufficient explanation for the development of principled interventions.
 In short, we need to understand the cognitive difﬁculties that underpin reading problems, regardless of whether their origin is constitutional or environmental (Snowling & Hulme, 2011, p.
 4).